A14m0/GRID/cbil/README.md

 All types provide an "error" value associated with them.
-So for example, a number variable can either be valid, with its error code signaling such, or it can be in a state called "errored", where if it is used before it is set causes an error to be signaled.
+So for example, a number variable can either be valid, with its error code signaling such, or it can be in a state called "errored", where if it is used before it is set causes an error to be signalled.

 This check can be ignored by using the `nocheck` scope around a portion of code.
 However, `nocheck` only works for the lines included in its scope.
 The bodies of